CBradsen/green-news-app/README.md

 # Green Energy News

-Green Energy News brings you the latest headlines from around the world , along with the state of Colorado, and the Western United States.
+Green Energy News brings you the latest headlines from around the world, the Western United States, and Colorado.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Font
+Lato is used through out.
+This sans-serif font was chosen for its readability, nod to newspaper fonts, and interesting look.

 ## Available Scripts